 Abstract

 Many traits are controlled by complex biological systems encoded by multiple genes.
 Understanding complex genotype-to-trait relationships may require perturbing genes in many different combinations and observing the impact.
-Here we describe a method to efficiently engineer and phenotype many multi-gene variant combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
-We use this method to generate and profile each of ~6,000 multi-knockouts amongst 16 yeast ABC transporters, representing 8% of 216 (65,536) possible combinations.
+Here we describe a method to efficiently engineer and phenotype many multi-gene knockout combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
+We use this method to generate and profile each of 5,353 multi-knockouts amongst 16 yeast ABC transporters, representing 8% of 216 (65,536) possible combinations.
 We measured the genotype of each combinatorial knockout strain and its resistance to each of 16 bioactive compounds (‘drugs’).
-The resulting genotype-to-resistance landscapes revealed many complex drug-dependent genetic interactions.
+The resulting genotype-to-resistance landscapes revealed complex drug-dependent genetic interactions for 13 of the 16 transporters studied.
 For example, we identified a quadruple knockout (snq2∆ yor1∆ ybt1∆ ycf1∆) which conferred resistance to both fluconazole and ketoconazole, further finding that addition of pdr5∆ yielded a quintuple mutant with high sensitivity to azoles.
-We used a non-linear computational model of underlying genetic relationships to guide further experimental characterization of the azole-resistant quadruple knockout.
-Together, our results show that DCGA can discover unexpected high-order genotype-to-trait relationships and model them to better understand complex biological systems.
+We developed a non-linear computational model to understand the underlying complex genetic relationships, which guided further experimental characterization of the azole-resistant quadruple knockout.
+Together, our results show that DCGA can discover unexpected high-order genotype-to-trait relationships and use them to better model and understand complex biological systems.

 Introduction

 Extensive functional interdependency and redundancy in many biological systems results in traits which cannot be straightforwardly understood by observing the individual effects of sequence variants1–4.
-Genes encode gene products which often form interdependent pathways and protein complexes, such that combinatorial genetic perturbations can yield surprising phenotypes.
+Genes encode gene products which often form interdependent pathways and protein complexes, such that combinations of genetic perturbations can yield surprising phenotypes.
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between genes, and can be used to reconstruct large-scale maps of gene co-function5.
 The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast via growth profiling of >23 million different double knockout combinations5.
 Large scale-efforts to map two-gene interactions in human cell lines are also underway, similarly demonstrating their power to better understand gene function6,7.
 In yeast, the number of genes yielding a phenotype under standard growth conditions climbs from ~2,000 to ~5,000 when genes are perturbed in pairs5,8.
 Furthermore, the resulting genetic interaction map enabled genes to be clustered into functional groups5,9, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance10, and to inform order-of-action in biological pathways11.